 plants, trim the top slightly narrower than the base to let enough light

 through so that the bottom of the plant doesn't grow bare.

-Sometimes called "Chinese Privet," sinensis (Ligustrum sinense 'Variegatum') is so heavily variegated with white on the leaves it looks like a cloud in the landscape.
+Sometimes called "Chinese Privet," sinensis (Ligustrum sinense 'Variegatum' - pictured above) is so heavily variegated with white on the leaves it looks like a cloud in the landscape.

 It blooms with small white flowers in spring for a striking white-on-white appearance.

 The foliage is smaller than the other cultivars and its fine texture

 and soft coloration make it a very attractive accent plant against other

 Sinensis doesn't grow as large as the other two cultivars; instead it grows very wide in a more rounded, weepy form.